datahub-project/datahub/docs/rfc/lineage/field level lineage.md

 In the alternate design, we wouldn't need to consider defining a dataset field urn.
 There is an extensive RFC and discussion on this at ( #1784 )

 ## Rollout / Adoption Strategy
-This introduces a new aspect `DatasetUpstrealmLineage` which is capable of defining lineage at field level.
+This introduces a new aspect `DatasetUpstreamLineage` which is capable of defining lineage at field level.
 Hence, the existing customers shouldn't be impacted with this change.

 ## Unresolved questions
 - The syntax of transformation function representing how the source fields got transformed to destination fields is not thought through.